True Or False Patches Add Functionality To Code

 Modern software development tools and platforms provide sophisticated patching mechanisms that allow developers to quickly and easily deploy updates to production environments.
 These tools also provide features for monitoring the performance and stability of the software after patches have been applied.

-Furthermore, the increasing use of microservices architectures is changing the way patches are applied.
+On top of that, the increasing use of microservices architectures is changing the way patches are applied.
 In a microservices environment, each service can be patched independently, allowing for more granular and targeted updates.

 Conclusion

 Understanding the different types of patches, their underlying intent, and their impact on the software is crucial for developers and users alike.
-By applying patches judiciously and following best practices, we can ensure that software remains stable, secure, and reliable.
+By applying patches judiciously and following best practices, we can confirm that software remains stable, secure, and reliable.
 So, while a patch might not always be as exciting as a brand-new feature, it's often a vital component in maintaining and improving the software we rely on every day, contributing to its overall and evolving functionality.